xformerfhs/ngramcounter/README.md

 | Count       | Number of the times the byte or n-gram if found in the file.         |
 | Share       | Share of the byte or n-gram of the total number of bytes or n-grams. |

+Text files are just a stream of bytes with no inherent meaning.
+There has to be a mapping between the bytes and the characters.
+I.e., each character is represented by a mapping into a sequence of bytes.
+This is called a [character encoding](https://en.wikipedia.org/wiki/Character_encoding).
-For n-gram counting the [character encoding](https://en.wikipedia.org/wiki/Character_encoding) of the source file must be known.
+For n-gram counting this encoding needs to be specified.
+This is what the `encoding` option is for.

-It can any of the following values:
+It can have any of the following values:

 | Name        | Meaning                                                          |
 |-------------|------------------------------------------------------------------|